Dripdrop12/ipardalis/content/blog/nugget/index.md

 title = "Nugget"
 date = "2019-06-09"
-tags = ["nugget", "jude", "sparkles", "kako"] categories = ["breeders"] banner = "img/ambilobe/nugget/nugget1"
+tags = ["nugget", "jude", "sparkles", "kako"] categories = ["ambilobe"] banner = "img/ambilobe/nugget/nugget1"
 +++

 {{< load-photoswipe >}}

 Nugget was an alpha male from Jude and Kako's [first clutch]({{< ref "/blog/jude-kako.md" >}}), hatched 6/5/19.
 He has many of the traits I love about Jude/Flash.
 He is a bold YBBB with great lineage.
+His yellows are more vibrant and his blue bars do not have any red pock marks like Jude.
+He is an amazingly clean yellow body blue bar Ambilobe.

 {{< gallery dir="/img/ambilobe/nugget" />}}